Adarshps123/flow-assessment/README.md

 # Smart contract using struct

-This project consists of creating an EmployeeContract usin struct.
+This project consists of creating an EmployeeContract using struct.

 # Description
 This program contains a simple EmployeeContract using struct written in Cadence, a transaction part and a script part.